vangoorik4879/Pizza_Sales/README.md

-Last week was busy with job applications, self learning, and putting together a portfolio.
-Even though I planned to finish the portfolio during the week, I had to spend extra time on Saturday and Sunday to get it done.

 During a pizza party with friends, I noticed everyone had different pizza preferences.
 This got me interested in analyzing pizza sales.

 This project also let me use and improve my skills in Power BI and SQL.